50 Dumbest Things Tourists Have Ever Done

 A foreign exchange student from the U.S. thought it would be hilarious to go into a public sculpture in Germany that looks like female genitalia.
 Of course, he got stuck inside, unable to come out and had to be rescued by 22 firefighters.

 It was definitely funny, but more for us and less for him.

-26. Defacing Several National Parks With Your Instagram Handle
+39. Defacing Several National Parks With Your Instagram Handle

-A so-called "artist” sparked nationwide outrage in 2014 when she started painting on protected sites in numerous American national parks.
+A so-called "artist" in America sparked nationwide outrage in 2014 when she started painting on protected sites in numerous U.S. national parks.
 The worst part was that she wrote her Instagram handle besides her random doodles.

 One, don’t deface rock formations that are sometimes hundreds or thousands of years old.
 Two, if you do something illegal, don’t leave your social media footprint out there.

-25. Leaving a Dog Inside Your Checked Baggage
+38. Leaving a Dog Inside Your Checked Baggage

 In 2015, TSA agents at New York's LaGuardia Airport found a Chihuahua inside a checked bag.
 Once they tracked down the owner, she claimed that the dog must have climbed inside without her noticing.

 We’re not completely sure we believe this, given that she’d have to close the bag herself and would’ve surely noticed a dog inside.
 Then again, Chihuahuas are tiny, and maybe she’s just an extremely messy packer.